foundersandcoders/Node-Shell-Workshop/LESSON2.md

 using one of the core features of node: `streams`.

 Whenever you've watched a video online, have you noticed you can start watching it even though the whole video hasn't finished loading?
 That's because it is being 'streamed', bit by bit, so that as every chunk of its data becomes available it is immediately put to use.

 A `stream` in node is simply an interface for working with 'streaming data' like this.
-Streams can be `readable` (e.g. reading a file), `writable` (e.g. writing content to a file), or both.
+Streams can be `readable` (e.g. reading a file), `writable` (e.g. writing new content to a file), or both.

 Up until now, whenever you've needed to read a file using node's `fs` module you've likely